 Thornhill Education Center

-Section A: Trinity Pierce, woodland stewardship program coordinator, The Morton Arboretum
+Section A: Trinity Pierce, natural areas conservation training program coordinator, The Morton Arboretum

 Registration closes at 11:59 p.m. on Thursday, September 20, 2018

 In person component: Saturday, September 29, 2018, 10:00 a.m. to 4:00 p.m.

 Section B: Cecil Hynds-Riddle, steward and community organizer

 Registration closes at 11:59 p.m. on Thursday, November 1, 2018

 In person component: Saturday, November 10, 2018, 10:00 a.m. to 4:00 p.m.